The Best Vitamin D Supplement

 |Orange juice - vitamin D-fortified (1 cup)|

 But can you get enough D just from food sources?
 That depends on how hungry you are.
 The National Institutes of Health (NIH) found that even foods rich in vitamin D require multiple servings to meet the recommended 600 IU per day.

-Some medical researchers, like Dr. Holick, recommend getting 15 minutes of unprotected sunlight per day — in the middle of the day when the sun is brightest.
-And Dr. Weil recommends 10 minutes of sun per day.
+Some medical researchers, like Dr. Michael Holick, recommend getting 15 minutes of unprotected sunlight per day — in the middle of the day when the sun is brightest.
+And Dr. Andrew Weil recommends 10 minutes of sun per day.
 But the American Academy of Dermatology disagrees, and suggests we use skin protection (clothing and sunscreen with an SPF of 30 or higher) every time we’re out in the sun, to prevent skin cancer.
 So what’s the right answer?
 We suggest checking with your doctor to find out what’s right for you.

 Many doctors routinely check vitamin D levels during a patient’s annual physical exam.
 A simple blood test, called the 25(OH)D, will determine the amount of vitamin D stored in your body from all sources, including sun, diet, and supplements.
 In fact, the test measures stored vitamin D as far back as 15 days, which makes it the ideal way to get an accurate measurement of your vitamin D level.
 If your doctor doesn’t already check your vitamin D levels during your annual exam, just ask for the test.